Literary City Guide | Nashville, TN

 Parnassus Books.
 Launched by author Ann Patchett and publishing veteran Karen Hayes, Parnassus is something of a Nashville landmark, even tucked into a strip mall in Green Hills.

 Downtown Library.
-Nashville’s main library holds a special place in Shanna’s heart for letting her hear Anne Lamott speak there a few months ago.
+Nashville’s main library holds a special place in Shanna's heart for letting her hear Anne Lamott speak there in person, as well as for regularly hosting other authors.

 Hendersonville Public Library.
-Shanna discovered the newer, scenic Hendersonville Library when she was living in East Nashville.
+Shanna discovered the newer, scenic Hendersonville Library while living in East Nashville.
 While it’s a bit of a drive from the city, it’s surrounded by trees and offers glass-walled office spaces, as well as a tranquil patio reading area.

 READINGS & CONFERENCES

 Salon @615.
-Shanna has a special place in her heart for Salon@615, the reading series presented by Nashville Public Library.
-It is where she first heard Anne Lamott speak, and it has drawn other big names like Barbara Kingsolver, Augusten Burroughs, and Cheryl Strayed.
+Salon@615 is the reading series presented by Nashville Public Library—not only has it drawn Anne Lamott, but also other big names like Barbara Kingsolver, Augusten Burroughs, and Cheryl Strayed.

 Gertrude & Harold Vanderbilt Visiting Writers Series: Having several colleges in Nashville yields literary benefits like the Gertrude & Harold Vanderbilt Visiting Writers Series.
 This program brings in various authors throughout the school year to read their work.

 Barista Parlor.
-Our first pick would be Barista Parlor, the coffee shop with the coolest aesthetic and a great selection of drinks.
+Our hottest and most hipster pick would be Barista Parlor, the coffee shop with the coolest aesthetic and a great selection of drinks.

 The Jam Coffeehouse.
 Run by one of the sweetest families we know, this adorable 1950s throwback offers our favorite selection of food and drinks of any coffee shop in the city.
 Plus, as an added bonus, The Jam over 50 types of organic, hand-crafted, loose-leaf teas.